minima-global/emh/docs/specification.md

 The EMH should be capable of _registering_ and _signing in_ users and performing all actions regarding those users, such as _token distribution_.

+Admins should be able to view users, and the actions that they've performed.

 2. Triggers

 The EMH should abstract away from explicit implementation through a process of _triggers_.
 For example, _gimme50_ might be a trigger that just gives the user 50 tokens.
 However, it could just as easily give the user 50 tokens **AND** notify some service 'somewhere' that a user has received 50 tokens.